 Methods and Activities Materials/Resources 26.
-After you have presented, facilitate a 10-minute group discussion the following questions: What are some gender-related factors that you have observe your classroom in the past, and that may hinder student lead and performance?
-Are there any strategies that would be challenging for teach use?
+After you have presented, facilitate a 10-minute group discussion using the following questions: What are some gender-related factors that you have observed in your classroom in the past, and that may hinder student learning and performance?
+Are there any strategies that would be challenging for teachers to use?
 Which ones?
 Why?
-Are there some strategies you feel are less or more relevant teaching?
+Are there some strategies you feel are less or more relevant for teaching?
 Which ones?
 Why?
-What support do you think you would require in order to late to apply these strategies in your teaching?
-27. Before ending the session, distribute a copy of the Introduction Gender-Responsive Teaching Methods PowerPoint notes pages Participant Handout: Gender-Responsive Teaching Skills Checkling and participant. ved in rning hers to ht for be able to and Conclusion (10 min) 28.
-End the session by summarizing the main points as follows: Our gendered socialization has an impact on the ways in whinteract with others in our personal and professional lives.
-Teachers' personal attitudes and beliefs related to gender noinfluence their interactions with students, which ultimately is students' academic learning and performance.
-In order for both female and male students to perform well academically, they require a learning environment that is restricted to their particular learning needs. orms impact
+What support do you think you would require in order to be able to apply these strategies in your teaching?
+27. Before ending the session, distribute a copy of the Introduction to Gender-Responsive Teaching Methods PowerPoint notes pages and Participant Handout: Gender-Responsive Teaching Skills Checklist to each participant.
+Conclusion (10 min) 28.
+End the session by summarizing the main points as follows: Our gendered socialization has an impact on the ways in which we interact with others in our personal and professional lives.
+Teachers' personal attitudes and beliefs related to gender norms influence their interactions with students, which ultimately impact students' academic learning and performance.
+In order for both female and male students to perform well academically, they require a learning environment that is responsive to their particular learning needs.